Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/handout.md

 At present, it cannot.

 This is an interoperability judgment about what the current official encoding can carry in practice, not about the sincerity of past participants.

+It is also not only a higher-level written-sign problem.

+In the facial system, the official model does not preserve direct writer selection of a stable ISWA symbol.

+Instead, a sequence of facial elements is interpreted by the font and merged into a rendered face.

+That means part of symbol formation is delegated to font behavior and designer interpretation rather than being fixed by a writer-selected symbol inventory.

+This breaks compatibility at the symbol layer before the larger written-sign problem is even fully considered.

+There is no closed master list of facial-diacritic combinations that functions as a shared exhaustive inventory in the same way as ISWA symbol selection.

+As a result, font implementations are pushed toward copying a previous interpretation or inventing one.

 ## Spatial composition remains unresolved